smaffrarc/python_study/README.md

 ### 2. Create the lanch.json file

+# Creating Packages

+Real Python has a great reference on how to create Python Packages: https://realpython.com/python-modules-packages/.
+It does not mention Setuptools, unfortunately, which is a package for building packages for distribution.

 First, inside your Python project folder, create a .vscode folder.
 Next, add a launch.json file to the .vscode folder.
 As an example, check the file created for the example project in this repo.